Monty Finniston: Life

 In 1976 he was invited to deliver the Marlow (Scotland) Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "The Developing Role of Management in Industry".

 In 1978 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir John Atwell, Sir Samuel Curran, Robert A. Smith and Francis Penny.

 In response to complaints from industry about a shortage of qualified engineers, the government in 1977 invited Finniston to set up a committee of enquiry into British engineering.
 In 1979 the committee delivered the Finniston Report, which addressed the concerns that engineering was of relatively low status in the UK.
 One of the main recommendations was that universities should offer engineering degrees (BEng and MEng) rather than just science degrees (BSc).
 This report also led to the establishment of the Engineering Council in 1982, and of WISE (Women into Science and Engineering) in 1984.
-Despite this chance to help Engineering in the UK, Finniston's effort was effectively quashed by the 'Big Three' institutions - the Mechanicals, Electricals, and Civils - who subsequently have done nothing to bolster the status of the Engineer in the UK, whilst other major countries have succeeded.
+Despite this chance to help Engineering in the UK, Finniston's effort was effectively quashed by the 'Big Three' institutions - the Mechanicals, Electricals, and Civils - who subsequently have done nothing to bolster the status of the Engineer in the UK, whilst other major countries have succeeded.He later had a prestigious award ceremony in his name for students at a Waltham Forest College ,one winner for best log book was Pedro James now a master craftsman.

 Sir Monty Finniston was Chancellor of Stirling University from 1979 to 1988, in succession to Lord Robbins.
 In 1981 he founded the Prison Reform Trust (PRT).
 He was President of the Association for Project Management from 1984 until his death in 1991.

 He died on 2 February 1991.